HiSPARC/jsparc/doc/data_retrieval.rst

 --------

-The page will be quite empty at first and only show the |hisparc| logo and a form with which you can download data.
-First you can choose a
+The page will be quite empty at first and only show the |hisparc| logo and two forms with which you can either download data or load local datafiles.
+Whenever the |hisparc| logo becomes animated, it indicates that data is being retrieved from the |hisparc| servers.

+Download data
+^^^^^^^^^^^^^

-|hisparc| station, the Start and End date (and time) and the type of
+If you choose to download data you can first select a |hisparc| station, the start and end date (and time) and the type of data you want to get.
-data you want to get.
-Once you have made your choices click *Get Data*.
+Once you have made your choices click *Get Data!*.

-The |hisparc| logo should become animated, indicating the data is being retrieved from the |hisparc| servers.
-Once the data has been downloaded a new section on the website appears, giving you and overview of all the datasets that you have downloaded.
-It is possible to get multiple datasets, simply use the form again.
+Local data
+^^^^^^^^^^

+If you already have a .csv file (tab-separated values) on your computer, you can load that into the web application.
+The application will try to interpert the filename of the .csv the following way: *[data type]-s[station number]-[start date]_[end date]*.
+If the data type is one of the types provided by the |hisparc| Public Database the web application tries to identify the columns, otherwise it will simply give each column a number.

 Data overview
 -------------

-The next section is the overview of all datasets that you have loaded.
+Once the data has been (down)loaded a new section on the website appears, giving you and overview of all the datasets that you have.
+It is possible to get multiple datasets, simply use the form again to get another.

-For each dataset you can see the variables that were used in the form to download it, the number of entries it contains, and some controls.
+For each downloaded dataset you can see the options that were used in the form, the number of entries it contains.
+Each row also has controls to choose, preview, download and remove a dataset.

 Controls